 What is Alzheimer’s?

-Alzheimer’s disease (AD) is a neurological (or brain) condition that slowly and progressively leads to loss of memory, judgment, attention, and reasoning.1 Alzheimer’s Disease has stages and is considered a neurodegenerative disease, where nerve cells (called neurons) in the brain lose their ability to send messages to other areas of the brain, as well as to muscles and organs in the body, progressively getting worse over time.1-3 It is not the same as becoming forgetful over time—Alzheimer’s disease is not a normal part of the aging process.4
+Alzheimer’s disease (AD) is a neurological (or brain) condition that slowly and progressively leads to loss of memory, judgment, attention, and reasoning.1 AD has stages and is considered a neurodegenerative disease, characterized by damage to the brain and loss in the ability of nerve cells (neurons) to send messages between different parts of the brain as well as from the brain to muscles and other organs in the body.1-3 It is not the same as becoming forgetful over time—AD is not a normal part of the aging process.4

-AD is the most common type of dementia, especially in people over the age of 65.4 While AD usually affects people over 65, it can occur in younger people in a small percentage of cases (early Alzheimer’s).1,4 Survival for those living with Alzheimer’s can average 4-8 years after diagnosis, but as many as 20 years depending on individual factors.4
+AD is the most common type of dementia, especially in people over the age of 65, although it does occur in a small percentage of younger people (early-onset Alzheimer’s).1,4 Survival for those living with Alzheimer’s can average 4-8 years after diagnosis, but some live as many as 20 years depending on individual factors.4

-Scientists are still learning the precise mechanism of Alzheimer’s Disease and its stages, but they know that damage to brain tissue is involved.3 Even before symptoms start, the brain can start to show changes in the brain, such as an abnormal buildup of proteins like amyloid plaques (protein clumps) around blood vessels and nerve cells, and tau neurofibrillary tangles (bundles of fibers) within the nerve cells themselves.1,3,4 As AD progresses, the nerve cells lose the ability to communicate with each other (and the rest of the body) and die.3,4 Losing nerve cells causes the brain to shrink and leads to the symptoms associated with AD, such as memory loss, personality changes and trouble performing daily activites.4
+Scientists are still learning the precise mechanism of AD and its stages, but they know that damage to brain tissue is involved.3 Even before symptoms start, the brain can start to show changes, such as an abnormal buildup of proteins like amyloid plaques (protein clumps) around blood vessels and nerve cells, and tau neurofibrillary tangles (bundles of fibers) within the nerve cells themselves.1,3,4 As AD progresses, the nerve cells lose the ability to communicate with each other (and the rest of the body) and die.3,4 Losing nerve cells causes the brain to shrink and leads to the symptoms associated with AD, such as memory loss, personality changes, and trouble performing daily activities.4

-Despite all of the scientific advances in this field, scientists are still working to understand what causes Alzheimer’s disease.3 The causes are likely a combination of genetic, environmental, and lifestyle factors, and can vary from person to person.3 Age is the greatest known risk factor for AD as well as other dementias; however, increasing age does not cause AD.7 Early symptoms of Alzheimer’s can be predicted by some risk factors.
-Inherited genes and a history of AD in a parent or sibling cannot be modified to reduce risk.7 However, changes in overall lifestyle and making healthy choices can have a positive influence on other risk factors7:
+Despite all of the scientific advances in this field, scientists are still working to understand what causes AD.3 The causes are likely a combination of genetic, environmental, and lifestyle factors, and can vary from person to person.3 Age is the greatest known risk factor for AD as well as other dementias; however, increasing age is not a direct cause of AD.7 While risk factors such as age, family history, and heredity cannot be modified, research is beginning to reveal clues about other risk factors that can be modified via changes in lifestyle and via effective management of other health conditions7:

-Avoid head injuries – wear a seatbelt in the car and a helmet with sports
+Avoid head injuries – wear a seatbelt in the car and a helmet when playing sports

 Eat a healthy diet